-In thinking back on my own experience with college admissions (and mind you, that involved my dad bringing home a typewriter from his law office so I could actually type my applications one by one!), I remember overwhelming stress of the last minute crunch of application season.
-Not only was I working on my essays, researching college options, organizing recommendation requests for teachers, and taking a last round of the SAT; I was also researching and applying for scholarships and financial aid.
-What a lot to think about, all the while managing an AP course load and a full extracurricular schedule!
+I clearly remember my own experience with college admissions — which was long before the Common App and involved typing each of my applications individually on a borrowed typewriter! — and the overwhelming stress of application season.
+Not only was I working on my essays, researching college options, organizing recommendation requests for teachers, and taking a last round of the SAT; I was also managing multiple AP classes and a full extracurricular schedule!

 End of 8th/Beginning of 9th Grade: Course Planning